Go back

 Use Cases

-Both GPUs are well-suited to AI workloads.
+Both GPUs handle AI workloads well.
 The decision narrows based on the specific demands of your pipeline.

 When to Choose the L40

-It is also a natural fit for workloads that run entirely within a single GPU, where NVLink scaling is not a factor.
-Organizations deploying a large number of GPU nodes will benefit from the L40's lower thermal and power footprint at scale.
+It is also a natural fit for single-GPU workloads where NVLink scaling is not a factor.
+Organizations deploying large GPU fleets benefit from the L40's lower thermal and power footprint at scale.

 When to Choose the A100